 |Year||No. of trees planted||Area reforested (ha)|

-Most of the funds for REGUA’s tree planting work have been provided by the World Land Trust, Chester Zoo and The Body Shop International in the UK, along with other donations from SOS Mata Atlântica, Iniciativa Verde, Ornitholidays and The Seo Taiji Fandom.
+Most of the funding for REGUA’s tree planting work have been provided by the World Land Trust, Petrobras, SOS Mata Atlântica, Iniciativa Verde, Ornitholidays, Chester Zoo, The Body Shop International, and The Seo Taiji Fandom.

 With further funding REGUA could increase its efforts to restore the Atlantic Forest of the Guapiaçu valley and reconnect more of the existing forest fragments.